edHelper.com

 By Colleen Messina

-2 Hedgehogs are more than walking pincushions.
+2 Hedgehogs look like walking pincushions.
 They might not be cuddly, but they can be wonderful pets.
-In Alice in Wonderland, hedgehogs rolled themselves into balls and were used in the game of croquet.
-Being an object of a sport must not have been nice for those fictional characters, but real life hedgehogs have a good reason for rolling up.
+They just need an informed owner who will be gentle and patient.
+Give some space to a hedgehog that has rolled into a ball.
 It is their way of defending themselves.
-When a hedgehog is nervous, its 5,000 prickly spines stand out.
-Then, the little animal becomes a ball.
+When a hedgehog is nervous, all of its 5,000 - 7,000 prickly spines stand out.
+Then the little animal becomes a ball.
 The spines are sharp, so no predator will try to eat the hedgehog.
 It would be like eating a piece of cactus!

 3 Wild hedgehogs live in the forests and deserts of Africa, Europe, and Asia.
-They came to North America in the 1980s for zoos and private collections.
+Many people think that hedgehogs are related to the porcupine because of their spines, but they are actually related to moles and shrews.
+Hedgehogs came to North America in the 1980s for zoos and private collections.
 Later, more people raised them as pets.
 Most pet hedgehogs are African pygmy hedgehogs.
-In 1993, hedgehogs became even more popular because of a comic strip called "Hazel the Hedgehog."
-Then, a hedgehog character named Sonic appeared on television and even in a video game.
+In the 1990s, hedgehogs became even more popular because a hedgehog character named Sonic appeared on TV, in video games, and even in comic books.
 Hedgehogs were everywhere!

 For the complete story with questions: click here for printable